vzool/zakat/README.md

 - Automated Zakat Calculation: Automatically calculate Zakat due based on the Nisab (minimum threshold), Haul (time cycles) and the current market price of silver, simplifying compliance with Islamic financial principles.

-- Customizable Nisab: Set your own Nisab value based on your preferred calculation method or personal financial situation.
+- Customizable "Nisab": Set your own "Nisab" value based on your preferred calculation method or personal financial situation.

-- Customizable Haul: Set your own Haul cycle based on your preferred calender method or personal financial situation.
+- Customizable "Haul": Set your own "Haul" cycle based on your preferred calender method or personal financial situation.

 - Multiple Accounts: Manage Zakat for different assets or accounts separately for greater financial clarity.